pyglet/pyglet/doc/programming_guide/examplegame.rst

         for obj in game_objects:
             obj.update(dt)

-The `update()` function takes a `dt` parameter because it is still not the source of the actual time step.
+The ``update()`` function takes a ``dt`` parameter because it is still not the source of the actual time step.

 Calling the update() function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We need to update the objects at least once per frame.
 What’s a frame?
-Well, most screens have a maximum refresh rate of 60 hertz.
-If we set our loop to run at exactly 60 hertz, though, the motion will look a little jerky because it won’t match the screen exactly.
-Instead, we can have it update twice as fast, 120 times per second, to get smooth animation.
+Well, most screens have a maximum refresh rate of at least 60 hertz.
+If we set our loop to run at exactly 60 hertz, though, the motion may look a little jerky because it won’t match the screen exactly.
+Instead, an easy trick is to update twice as fast, 120 times per second, to get smooth animation.

 The best way to call a function 120 times per second is to ask pyglet to do it.
 The :mod:`pyglet.clock` module contains a number of ways to call functions